 Parents are kept informed of events in a variety of ways.
-The College Twitter feed keeps students and parents informed of what is going on in the College.
+The College Twitter feed and Instagram page keeps students and parents informed of what is going on in the College.
 Letters and emails may be used to update parents or to inform them of particular events and developments.
 The College has its own website (www.woking.ac.uk); the site features current news, the College calendar, events, the newsletter, the prospectus, departmental and subject profiles and careers information.

 If particular problems occur during a student's time in College, parents will generally be contacted by telephone or letter as appropriate.
-The College is increasingly contacting parents by email so please provide us with your contact email address for correspondence.
+The College will be contacting parent(s) / guardian (s) regularly by email so please provide us with your contact email address for correspondence.
 All progress reports are sent to parents via email.
+If you are not receiving emails from the College please check that they are not being sent to your Junk Folder by default.